daattali/beautiful-jekyll/articles.md

 ---
 title: Articles
-subtitle: invited op-eds and other articles
+subtitle: Invited op-eds and other articles
 layout: page
 ---